JoshuaSand0val/Precolor/README.md

-# Powerful preprocessor tools for a accessible color palette.
+# Powerful preprocessor tools for an accessible color palette.

 **Add it to your project now via installation by NPM:**